sudoskys/StableDiffusionBook/docs/model/WebUi/Troubleshoot.en.md

 ## High resolution ghost image / low memory to generate large resolution image

-This simply means regenerate or super-score using low resolution.
-See Hook and Kiss
+Use `Highres fix` or low resolution + superscoring.

 You can see the exact procedure in the next section.